 Non-tax benefits to the donor

 Individual owners will see their valuable objects and collections placed in institutions for the benefit of the public during their lifetime.
 The property will be maintained in good condition and will be available to the public, generally, for a minimum of 100 days per year.
-Donated objects may not be sold with the prior consent of the relevant Minister.
+Donated objects may not be sold without the prior consent of the relevant Minister.

 Benefits for the museum, gallery or library